MrFlynn/chassis/README.md

 it covers enough of the base functionality one would want in a bot (even moderately complex ones), that I figured I would share what I built with the world.

+## Status and Contributions
+This library should not be considered stable.
+There will probably be breaking changes between minor versions until `1.0.0`.
+As I add more features there may be a need to refactor or rewrite large portions of this library to accommodate them.
+Please keep this in mind if you choose to use this library.

 I probably won't accept feature requests that go beyond the scope of what's here unless it's something I need or can see myself needing in the future.